woodystock/learner-materials-intro-to-react/activities/activity-4.md

 Save `CindyClawford.js`

-At the top of  `App.js` import out new Cindy Clawford component:
+At the top of `App.js` import our new Cindy Clawford component:

 `import CindyClawford from './components/CindyClawford'`